 - minimum 80 TOEFL iBT score (internet-based score)

 For more information about graduate admissions, please visit the Graduate Studies Admission website.

 For more information on international admissions, visit the Office of Global Education Admissions website.

 Combined BBA/MA or BA/MA

-We offer a combined BBA/MA or BA/MA program which allows you to take MA courses as an undergraduate which count towards both the BBA/BA in Economics and the MA in Economics.
-This allows you to earn a graduate degree in less time and have the advantages of higher starting salaries and additional career opportunities.
+We offer a combined BBA/MA or BA/MA program which allows a current KSU undergraduate to take MA courses as an undergraduate which count towards both the BBA/BA degree and the MA in Economics.
+This allows students to earn a graduate degree in less time and have the advantages of higher starting salaries and additional career opportunities.

 Graduate Assistantships are available on a competitive basis, awarded on the same criteria as admission.
 Both international and domestic students who apply to the program are automatically considered for a graduate assistantship.
 These provide a tuition waiver and a stipend that requires students to work as a teaching or research assistant between 10 and 15 hours per week.
 Normally about one-fourth to one-third of applicants are offered an assistantship.

 For students gaining direct entry into the program in the last 3 years, the median GRE score is 309.
 In addition, students held a median GPA of 3.40 (on a 4.0 scale).

 In your research you will find Kent State offers best-value programs compared with several other universities with Association to Advance Collegiate Schools of Business (AACSB) accreditation, the top credential for business schools.

 Non-Ohio Residents: $979 per credit hour